• Skip to primary navigation

 Sesame Sauce

-• Toss the noodles with sauce, add to bowls, top with shrimp, the remainder of green onions, and sesame seeds.
+• Toss the cold noodles in the sesame sauce, add to bowls, top with shrimp, green onions, and sesame seeds, then enjoy!

 Course: Dinner, Lunch, Side Dish